anauro/ag-gilead-hiv-lasso/README.md

 | `4.0 LASSO Model` | Train LASSO model to predict falling out of care and important features |
 | `4.1 Forest Plot` | Create feature importance forest plot |

 > 📌 This study is currently under peer review.
-Slides and final paper will be linked when published.
+Final paper will be linked when published.